 2012-13: Bishop skated for Cape Breton in his first QMJHL season and played for Canada Atlantic in the 2013 U17 World Hockey Challenge.
 He scored 8 goals with 14 assists in 58 games and was -30 with 33 penalty minutes.
 The Screaming Eagles had the QMJHL’s worst record and were one of two teams to miss the playoffs.
 Bishop scored 3 goals with 2 assists and had 8 penalty minutes in five games for Canada Atlantic at the WHC.

-2013-14: Bishop was named an assistant team captain for Cape Breton in his second season and skated for Canada in the 2013 Ivan Hlinka Memorial Tournament in August.
-He scored 1 goal and was +2 with 4 penalty minutes in five games as Canada captured a gold medal at the Ivan Hlinka tournament.
+2013-14: Bishop was named an assistant team captain for Cape Breton in his second season and skated for Canada in the 2013 Ivan Hlinka Memorial and U18 World Junior tournaments.
+He played 56 regular season games for the Screaming Eagles, missing nine games in November with a hand injury, and scored 14 goals with 19 assists; finishing minus-8 with 54 penalty minutes.
+Cape Breton finished second in the Maritimes before being swept by Gatineau in a first round playoff series.
+Bishop had 1 goal and was minus-7 with 8 penalty minutes in four playoff games.
+He scored 1 goal and was plus-2 with 4 penalty minutes in five games as Canada captured a gold medal at the Ivan Hlinka tournament.
+In the WJC he had 1 assist and was plus-1 with 2 penalty minutes in seven games as Canada finished third.
 Bishop was selected to play for Team Orr in the 2014 CHL/NHL Top Prospects Game.
+He was ranked 104th amongst North American skaters in the Central Scouting final rankings and was selected by Carolina in the fifth round (127th overall) in the 2014 NHL Draft.

-A grinding forward who takes care of things in his own end first, Bishop's speed and skating ability help him at both ends of the ice.
+Bishop is a grinding forward who takes care of things in his own end first.
+His speed and skating ability help him at both ends of the ice.
 While he may never be a top-line offensive talent, his on-ice intelligence and physical attributes make him the perfect definition of a safe pick.
 A hard working, heart-and-soul type player.